 While the boys argue, the fire spreads…like wildfire.

 As the smoke drifts through the air, Piggy rants about all these things they should have done, like build shelters and show him some respect.
-Then, most likely because of the smoke, his asthma flairs up and he can’t breathe.
+Then, most likely because of the smoke, his asthma flares up and he can't breathe.

-Yet, it seems he has enough breath to point out that the small children, a.k.a. “the littluns,” seem to be missing, especially that one who complained about “the beastie” and had a mulberry-colored birthmark, the better to distinguish him by when he’s gone.
-He seems to be the most missing of all.
+Yet, it seems he has enough breath to point out that the small children, a.k.a. "the littluns," seem to be missing, especially that one who complained about "the beastie" and had a mulberry-colored birthmark, the better to distinguish him by when he's gone.